 At the moment, bitcoin is only interesting as an extra payment method in addition to regular payment methods.
 Be extra alert if bitcoin is offered as the only way to pay.
 If it is possible to pay by bank transfer, check whether the IBAN-number starts with NL.
 In any other case, chances are you are transferring funds abroad or to an anonymous bank account.

 Transactions are checked more strictly when the transferred amount is higher.
-The lower limit for extra transaction checks lies around the amount of 50 euros per week per bank account.

 Our extra checks are mostly based on so-called derived identification.
 A method often used is the penny check.
 We request the user to manually transfer 1 eurocent using a specific description, parallel to the regular purchase.
 That way, we can confirm that the purchase is actually done by a person authorized to use the particular bank account.